-The percentage of Housing Executive tenant "head of households", who report a long term health problem, illness, or disability increases to over 70% for those aged 55 or older.
-In addition to this, the percentage who require mobility aids such as sticks, crutches and zimmer frames increases dramatically as they age as shown in the Chart 5 below.
+The percentage of Housing Executive tenant "head of households", who report a long term health problem, illness, or disability increases to almost 70% for those aged 55 or older.
+In addition to this, the percentage who require mobility aids such as sticks, crutches and zimmer frames increases dramatically as they age as shown in Chart 5.